-Summer is in full swing and it’s time to make the most of July’s fantastic weather with all our favourite things like gardening, outdoor dining and BBQs.
+Summer’s here and it’s time to make the most of July’s (hopefully) sunny weather with all our favourite things like gardening, outdoor dining and BBQs.
 There’s still plenty to be getting on with this month, though, including watering, looking after the lawn and tending to the allotment or veg patch if you have one.

 - Invest in a water butt – plants prefer rain water to tap water and it’s a great way of making the most of natural resources when we do get the odd shower.

-- Use a layer of Mulch- Apply a thick layer of mulch, compost or chip bark on soil between plants to help keep the moisture in and suppress weeds – win, win!
+- Use a layer of mulch – applying a thick layer of compost, mulch or bark chippings on soil between plants to help keep the moisture in and suppress weeds – win, win!

 - Attach a trigger gun to your hose pipe or use a watering can to preserve water.

-- Apply water to the base of plants, where it can get to the roots quicker.
+- Water the base of plants where it can get to the roots quicker rather than over foliage.

 Fruit and veg